WVLS Mentoring Program

-The WVLS Mentoring Program supports success of new library administrators for one year by matching them with experienced library specialists.
+The WVLS Mentoring Program supports success of new library administrators for two years by matching them with experienced library specialists.
 Mentorship will reduce unnecessary struggle and stress through guided learning, regular communication, and peer bonding.
 Mentees will be partnered with a mentor based on such factors as interests, need, geographic location, expertise, community culture and more.

 For more information, view the WVLS Mentoring Program Outline.

 Peggy O’Connell (Minocqua) and Erica Brewster (Three Lakes)